The-Marcy-Lab-School/3-0-0-assignment/README.md

   ...
 });
 ```
-It takes 2 arguments, a buffer structure (here an array with 3 numbers 0-255 in it), and a callback function.
-If there's an error it'll be the first argument, if there's no error `err` will equal `null` and `buffer` will have the array of numbers in it.
+It takes 2 arguments, a buffer structure (here, an array with 3 numbers between 0-255 in it, each representing a color), and a callback function.
+If there's an error it'll be the first argument of the callback, `err`.
+If there's no error, `err` will equal `null` and `buffer` will have the array of numbers in it.
 So far so good?

 Then, it looks like we convert the buffer into an array by spreading it, and then passing it into a helper function that turns it into an RGB string.